Are you wondering how you can deal with air humidity? If yes, then you’re in the right place.

 - Water stains on the ceilings and walls

-- Small mold spores or black spots are developing in areas that have high humidity like shower and bathtub.
+- Small mold spores or black spots are developing in high humidity areas, like shower and bathtub.

 - Mildew and must smells.